ouseful-oer/openlearn-molworld/molworld_00_02.md

 What does Table 1 suggest for the empirical formula of an oxide of tin?

-SnO2; we start with the valencies of tin (4) and oxygen (2).
+SnO<sub xmlns:str="http://exslt.org/strings">2</sub>; we start with the valencies of tin (4) and oxygen (2).
 Exchanging the numbers against the elements gives us tin (2) and oxygen (4).
 This tells us the combining ratio: two tin atoms combine with four oxygen atoms.
 To get the empirical formula, the ratio 2 : 4 is converted to the lowest possible whole numbers; the result is 1 : 2.
-So the predicted formula of the oxide of tin is SnO2.
+So the predicted formula of the oxide of tin is SnO<sub xmlns:str="http://exslt.org/strings">2</sub>.